+2010

-(WHO, UNAIDS et al. 2011)At the end of 2010 globally, there were 34 million people living with HIV and 3.4 million were children less than 15 years, giving a 2.7 million new infections and half of the adults living with HIV were women (WHO; UNAIDS; UNICEF; 2011).
-In Zambia, the number of women living with HIV who delivered in 2012 was 81,727 out of which 76,963 received efficacious ARVs for prevention of mother to child transmission.
+According to the United Nations Program on HIV/AIDS (UNAIDS), at the end of 2013, an estimated 35 million people were living with HIV globally and of these 3.2 million were children less than 15 years, while half of the adults were women.
+Of the 2.1 million new HIV infections reported, 240 000 were children less than 15 years of age (UNAIDS, 2013)

+.
+In Zambia, the number of women living with HIV who delivered in 2012 was 81,727 out of which 76,963 received efficacious antiretroviral drugs for prevention of mother to child transmission.
 These indicators showed a drop in the HIV transmission rate from mother to child from 24% in 2009 to 12% in 2012.
-However, the report showed that 5 in 10 women or their infants did not receive antiretroviral medicines during breastfeeding to prevent mother to child transmission of HIV(MoH 2014) (MoH, 2014) and further the UN estimated that 12, 000 children aged 0-14 were newly infected with HIV in 2012(UNAIDS 2013) (UNAIDS, 2013).
+However, the report showed that 5 in 10 women or their infants did not receive antiretroviral drugs during breastfeeding to prevent mother to child transmission of HIV(MoH 2014) (MoH, 2014).
+Furthermore, the United Nations (UN) estimated that 12, 000 children aged 0-14 were newly infected with HIV in 2012(UNAIDS 2013).
 The successes recorded in this endeavor were achieved against the backdrop of cultural, political and social economic challenges.
-Therefore, reaching the current global goal of eliminating new HIV infections among children by 2015 will require not only accelerated efforts to bring services to prevent children from acquiring HIV infection to scale up, but also steps to ensure that all programmatic elements are fully implemented(UNAIDS 2012) (UNAIDS, 2012).
-Breastfeeding, and especially early and exclusive breastfeeding, is one of the most valuable interventions for improving child survival and it also confers many benefits in addition to reducing the risk of child morbidity and mortality(WHO, UNAIDS et al. 2010) (WHO, 2010).
-However, the customary patterns of breastfeeding that support early introduction of fluids and foods have been reported in some similar settings(Moland, de Paoli et al. 2010) (Moland et al., 2010) thus posing a risk of HIV transmission.
+Therefore, reaching the current global goal of eliminating new HIV infections among children by 2015 will require not only accelerated efforts to bring services to prevent children from acquiring HIV infection to scale up, but also steps to ensure that all programmatic elements are fully implemented(UNAIDS 2012).
+Breastfeeding, and especially early and exclusive breastfeeding, is one of the most valuable interventions for improving child survival and it also confers many benefits in addition to reducing the risk of child morbidity and mortality(WHO, UNAIDS et al. 2010).
+However, the customary patterns of breastfeeding that support early introduction of fluids and foods have been reported in similar settings(Moland, de Paoli et al. 2010) thus posing an increased risk of HIV transmission.
 Zambia is a multicultural country with minimal variations in practices within the regions.
-Therefore, to achieve the country goal of virtual elimination of mother to child transmission of HIV requires informed decisions based on country context research that focusses on cultural determinants of breastfeeding and based on lessons learnt from the region (Shirunga, 2010) was the basis for this study.
+To aid in achieving the country goal of virtual elimination of mother to child transmission of HIV, informed decisions based on country context research that focusses on cultural determinants of breastfeeding and lessons learnt from the region is required (Shirunga, 2010).

 STATEMENT OF THE RESEARCH PROBLEM

-The aim of infant feeding practices in the context of HIV is to ensure that exclusive breastfeeding for the first six months is protected, promoted and supported (WHO 2010).
-However, uncertainty about the safety of breastfeeding has weakened the ability of mothers to resist deep-rooted family and community norms that encourage early introduction of fluids and foods and that question non-breastfeeding (Levy et al, 2010).
+The success of prevention of mother-to-child transmission of HIV depends on the ability of HIV-positive mothers to implement safer infant feeding practices such as exclusive breastfeeding.
+In societies that are rooted in the cultural feeding practices, adherence to exclusive breasting is a challenge for mothers to implement.

 PURPOSE OF THE STUDY

-The aim of this research was to explore the social cultural determinants of exclusive breastfeeding to inform interventions on prevention of mother to child transmission of HIV amongst HIV Positive mothers in Lusaka, Zambia.
+The aim of this research was to explore the social cultural determinants of exclusive breastfeeding to inform interventions on prevention of mother to child transmission of HIV amongst HIV-Positive mothers in Lusaka, Zambia.

 OBJECTIVES

-To assess knowledge of HIV transmission through breastfeeding, explored the perceived cultural value of breastfeeding and established the perceived consequences of failure to adhere to cultural practices.
+To examine knowledge of HIV transmission through breastfeeding, to explore the perceived cultural value of breastfeeding and to establish the perceived consequences of failure to adhere to cultural practices.

 RESEARCH QUESTION

-What are the social-cultural determinants of exclusive breastfeeding?
+What are the social-cultural determinants of exclusive breastfeeding in Lusaka, Zambia?

 Definitions of keywords/concepts

-Exclusive breastfeeding is feeding the baby only breast milk for the first six months of life
+Exclusive breastfeeding is feeding the baby only breast milk and any minerals, vitamins and prescribed medicines if needed for the first six months of life

-HIV exposed infants are babies born from HIV positive mothers

-Mixed feeding is giving an infant solids and fluids with breastfeeding

-Social culture is shared values and beliefs by a group

 Herbs are traditional medicines prepared from local wild plants

+HIV-exposed infants are babies born from HIV-positive mothers

+Mixed feeding is giving an infant solids and fluids with breast milk

+Social culture are shared values and beliefs by a group

+Herbs are traditional medicines prepared from local wild plants

+RESEARCH METHODOLOGY

 The Design